Health and Safety Consultants & Accreditation Experts

 Slips, Trips and Falls

 One of the most common accidents in the workplace is slips, trips and falls - with the majority of non-fatal workplace accidents in the UK falling into this category.
 However, falls are the main type of fatal accident in UK workplaces - and are the second main cause of unintentional injury deaths in the world.

 Falls are also the most common cause of TBIs - traumatic brain injuries - which is why it’s so important that employees undergo the right training to prevent the risk of slips, trips and falls.
+Many slips, trips and falls can be prevented, whether it be by placing ‘wet floor’ signs or by being aware of your surroundings.

 With Beaconrisk, you can take an effective health and safety course all about slips, trips and falls.
 This course will introduce you to some of the facts and figures related to slips, trips and falls, and will dispel some of the main rumours and myths regarding them.